Introduction to Bigraphical Models for Algebraic Swarm Equations

 Foundations of UniAgent: Bigraphical Models

 The UniAgent platform builds on a small set of bi-spatial axioms—algebraic rules that define how discrete locales connect.
-These axioms form the backbone for modeling swarms as algebraic spaces, where agents move, interact, and adapt.
+These axioms form the backbone for modeling swarms as algebraic spaces, where agents move and interact.

 Think of them as the Lego-bricks of swarm modeling: simple, composable, and grounded in both algebra and geometry.